• Skip to primary navigation

 Check that the tart is cooked by inserting a wooden toothpick into the centre.
 The toothpick should come out cleanly.

-The tart should also feel firm to the touch if you press it gently on the top.
+Once cooked, the tart should feel firm to the touch if you press it gently on the top.

 Remove the tart from the oven and leave to cool.